Soumadeep03/Synthetic_Images_GAN/README.md

 This project has the following dependencies:
 * Numpy `!pip install numpy`
 - PyTorch `!pip install torch`
+## Results
+Displaying Sixteen images from the original dataset:

 ## Prerequisites
 * PyTorch and basic understanding of Neural Networks
 - Python